jorgevillalta53/PeerAssessment_GetCleaningData/README.md

 - For make the script run only need:
 -----------------------------------------

-The data you can download here:
+The data that you can download here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You have to download the zip file and store in the R working directory.
+You have to download the zip file and extract it in the R working directory.

 The main folder name is: UCI HAR Dataset